 A partition table is described as a table maintained on disk by the OS, describing the partitions on that disk.
 The terms partition table and partition map are most commonly associated with the MBR partition table of a Master Boot Record.
 It also usually refers to other formats that divide a disk into partitions, including GPT (GUID Partition Table), APM (Apple partition map), and BSD disklabel. - From Wikipedia

 However, when the table on a disk is corrupted, you can't use or access the saved data in the partition anymore.
-However, most ordinary users don't know how to identify whether the table is corrupted or damaged on a disk.
-The process is also very complicated.
-So how to determine whether the partition table is corrupted or not?
+However, you can check how to recover the partition table by reading the following parts, and we'll help you recover the lost or deleted partition table and recover data from the deleted partition.

 Step 1.
 Run EaseUS Partition Recovery on your PC.